UBC-STAT/stat-545-guidebook/README.md

 * Stay specific and be complete-but-concise in the body of the description.
 Don't expect your helper to play 20 questions with you.
 * (Optional) Tag someone:
 	- To get the attention of the teaching team, add the `@2018_teaching_team` tag to notify all five of us.
-	- To get the attention of your fellow students, add the `@2018_students` tag to notify them.
 * Don't just create Issues -- also respond to them!
 Think about this in terms of adding to the conversation, not in terms of "correctness".
 * Don't forget to click "Submit new issue"!